ShakirSofi/johnwlambert.github.io/_posts/2018-12-27-particle-filter.markdown

 Track distribution of the whole TRAJECTORY, given all of the measurements.
 Important for SLAM, because in SLAM we often want to estimate the history of the trajectory of the robot
 \end{itemize}

+## References

+[1] Mac Schwager.
+Lecture Presentations of AA 273: State Estimation and Filtering for Aerospace Systems, taught at Stanford University in April-June 2018.

+[2] SJ Julier, JK Uhlmann, HF Durrant-Whyte. *A new approach for filtering nonlinear systems*.
+Proceedings of the American Control Conference, June 1995, Volume 3, pages 1628-1632.

+[3] Simon Julier, Jeffrey Uhlmann, and Hugh F. Durrant-Whyte. *A New Method for the Nonlinear Transformation of Means and Covariances in Filters and Estimators*.
+IEEE Transactions on Automatic Control, Volume 45, No. 3.
+March 2000, page 477.